jehiah/git-open-pull/README.md

 ### ABOUT

-Because the ideal workflow is `issue -> branch -> pull request` this script takes a github issue and turns it into a pull request based on your branch against master in the integration account
+Because the ideal workflow is `issue -> branch -> pull request` this script takes a GitHub issue and turns it into a pull request based on your branch against master in the integration account

 ### Building From Source